MichaelYuhe/official-website/blogs/Free-and-open-source-feature-flag-service-benchmark-I.md

 **(1)** data-sync (data synchronisation): the process by which the evaluation server evaluates all of the user's feature flags and returns variation results to the user via the WebSocket.

-**(2)** response time: the time passed before data synchronisation request sent and after the response is received.
+**(2)** response time: the time elapsed between sending the data synchronisation request and receiving the response.

 ## Environment

 For the tests, a commonly available AWS EC2 service was used to host the Evaluation Server service.
 The instance type selected was **t2.micro with 1 vCPU and 1 GiB RAM**, which is **free tier** eligible.

-Using an EC2 instance minimized the impact of network latency on the results.
+To minimise the network impact on the results, the load test service (K6) runs on another EC2 instance in the same VPC.

 ## Tests Performed